 - The letter, sent to the head of Top Dawg Entertainment, says that the offending section of the video “incorporates not just the immediately-identifiable and unique look of her work, but also many of the specific copyrightable elements in the ‘Constellations’ series of paintings, including stylised motifs of mythical animals, gilded geometric forms on a black background and distinctively textured areas and patterns, arrayed in a grid-like arrangement of forms.”

-– Okay, but is there a case here?
-We don’t know shit about law, so we called up a copyright lawyer to find out what this may mean for independent artists.
+- Okay, but is there a case here?
+We called up a copyright lawyer to find out what this may mean for independent artists.
 Does one person ever stand a chance against bigger companies?
 Can we not have just one thing that doesn’t involve someone somewhere getting fucked over?
 Over to Eamon Chawke, an Intellectual Property lawyer at BRIFFA.

 Noisey: Hiya Eamon!
 Tell us… What exactly is copyright violation or infringement in layman's terms?

 Eamon Chawke: Under copyright legislation, there are a number of restricted acts that can only be done by the copyright owner or with his or her consent.

 One of the restricted acts is the right to copy the work.
 Another is the right to issue works to the public.
 Another is the right to rent or lend the work.
 Another the right to perform or show it in public, or to make adaptations of the work.
 So these are various things that only the person who owns the copyright on the work is allowed to do.

 Copyright infringement is when someone does one of those things without the consent of the copyright owners.
 For example, in the case of a work of art: if you are not the copyright owner and you make a copy of that work of art and issue it to the public or make it available online, then you've infringed the copyright in that work of art.